phoolcmd/ThreeBandEQ/README.md

 # Overview
-The EQ with Lowcut, Highcut, and Peak Filter is a simple equalizer built using the JUCE API.
+An EQ with Lowcut, Highcut, and Peak Filter built using the JUCE API.
 It features the following filters:

 - **Lowcut filter:** reduce the levels of frequencies below a certain cutoff point.
 - **Highcut filter:** reduce the levels of frequencies above a certain cutoff point.